psardinha/psardinha/README.md

 Welcome to my GitHub profile!
 I'm a software engineer working primarily on private projects in the location-services domain, using technologies such as Java, Spring Boot, Node.js and React.

 While much of my professional work is private, I use my public projects to explore technologies, architectures and ideas that complement my professional work.
-These projects extend beyond my primary domain and cover areas including distributed systems, event-driven architectures, data science, data engineering, AI and observability, using technologies such as Python, Apache Spark, Apache Kafka, Kafka Streams, LangChain, LangGraph and MCP.
+These projects extend beyond my primary domain and cover areas including distributed systems, event-driven architectures, data science, data engineering, AI and observability, using technologies such as Python, Apache Spark, Apache Kafka, Kafka Streams, LangChain, LangGraph, MCP, Docker and Kubernetes.

 Some of these projects include: